+- Are NOT designed as:

-- - Pavement preservation methods
+- Pavement preservation methods

+- Pavement repair methods

-- □ Bridge deck overlays - Feducational or driver alert systems (not rumble strips) - Only wet weather systems - HFSTs ARE: Designed to act mostly invisibly, under all times of the day or night, in all weather conditions to dramatically enhance the friction and reduce or eliminate roadway departure crashes.
+- Bridge deck overlays

+- Educational or driver alert systems (not rumble strips)

+- Only wet weather systems

+- HFSTs ARE: Designed to act mostly invisibly, under all times of the day or night, in all weather conditions to dramatically enhance the friction and reduce or eliminate roadway departure crashes.

 Where to Install HFST?

-- F Horizontal Curves
+- Horizontal Curves

+- Intersections

 - On and Off Ramps- especially with elevation change (loop ramps)

 - Steep Grades

+- Line of Sight problem locations

-- F High Speed connectors/Merge locations
+- High Speed connectors/Merge locations

 - Where there are high crash clusters, roadway departures or poor roadway friction conditions